-Troop Number: Council:
+Troop Nun nber: Council:

-Scoutmaster:
+ter:

-Senior Patrol Leader:
+rol Leader:

-Number of Youth in Camp: Number of Adults in Camp:
+Number of f Youth in Camp: Number of Adults in Camp:

-Requirements:

-- 1. Lead a Flag Ceremony - 2.
-Sing a Song at a Camp wide activity - 3.
-Wear full and correct Field Uniforms to evening flags and dinner each night. - 4.
-Perform chores in the Mess Hall as well as the shower facilities. - 5.
-Complete a service project while in camp. - 6.
-Demonstrate Scout Spirit, Live the Scout Oath, Law, Motto, Slogan, and Outdoor Code during the week. - 7.
-Perform a skit at the camp wide campfire.
+Requireme ents:

+1. Lead a Flag Ceremony

+2. Sing a Song at a Camp wide activity

+3. Wear full and correct Field Uniforms to evening flags and dinner each night.

+4. Perform chores in the Mess Hall as well as the shower facilities.

+5. Complete a service project while in camp.

+6. Demonstrate Scout Spirit, Live the Scout Oath, Law, Motto, Slogan, and Outdoor

+Code during the week.

+7. Perform a skit at the camp wide campfire.

-The Honor Troop will be selected by the Camp Commissioner staff based upon performance of the above requirements, campsite inspections, proper and complete wear of the uniform throughout the camping week, and a demonstration of Scout spirit while in camp.
+the above Troop will be selected by the Camp Commissioner staff based upon performance of requirements, campsite inspections, proper and complete wear of the uniform at the camping week, and a demonstration of Scout spirit while in camp.

-This troop has qualified for the Camp Lawton Honor Troop Candidate Award in all respects as indicated above and as evidenced by the signatures of all Senior and Junior Leaders:
+= has qualified for the Camp Lawton Honor Troop Candidate Award in all respects as above and as evidenced by the signatures of all Senior and Junior Leaders:

-Troop Number:
+Troop Nun nber:

-Scoutmaster:
+Scoutmast ter:

-Assistant Scoutmaster:
+Assistant S Scoutmaster:

 Senior Patrol Leader: